rycon/playwright/readme.md

 # Playwright
 The intention is to learn Playwright.
 To get a new project setup from scratch, to get a PoC working, and document best practices.
 I have no prior experience with Playwright, and I have little experience writing UI Automation.

+The is my second attempt.
+My initial attempt in on a branch called old-framework.
+I was running into pytest and pyton errors when I ran those tests.
+I was able to fix a few, but the project is over my head, and I wanted to try again.

 - [Playwright](#playwright)
 - [About This Repository](#about-this-repository)
 - [About Playwright](#about-playwright)